 Teaching Assistants: Mrs C. Short Mrs H. Dollery

 Mrs. J. Ginger

-Other staff working in Year 1 are Miss Desai, Mrs Sachdeva and staff from Sports Plus.
+Other staff working in Year 1: Mr Vale, Mrs Sachdeva and Ashley from Sports Plus.

 Phonics Phase 3

 To give the sound when shown all or most Phase Two and Phase Three graphemes;

 To be able to blend and read CVC words (i.e. single-syllable words)

 To be able to segment and make a phonemically plausible attempt at spelling CVC words

 To be able to read the tricky words he, she, we, me, be, was, my, you, her, they, all, are